RaitaroH/Userstyles-DeepDark/README.md

 # Userstyles-DeepDark
 **THIS IS A BETA VERSION.
 Stylus doesn't work well with it.
-Waithing for F57.
+Waiting for F57.
 In the meantime, Stylish.**